qmk/qmk_firmware/docs/platformdev_blackpill_f411.md

 The WeAct Blackpill is a popular choice for handwired boards, as it offers a powerful micro controller, USB Type C, a good number of pins to use, and a large amount of firmware space.
 All for a ~$6 USD price tag.

 * [WeAct GitHub for F411 Blackpill](https://github.com/WeActTC/MiniSTM32F4x1)
-  * Unfortunately, due to supply issues official WeAct F411 based blackpills may no longer be available.
+  * Unfortunately, due to supply issues official WeAct F411 based blackpills may not be available.

 ![Blackpill F411](https://i.imgur.com/nCgeolTh.png)